l4nos/tenant-buckets-vapor/README.md

 ## Credits

-This is a modified version of the package, changed to run on Laravel Vapor.
+This is a modified version of the vidwanco/tenant-buckets package, changed to run on Laravel Vapor.
 A simple fix applied for correctly inject the AWS credentials.

+## Install

 ## Concept